Read the statement on recent takedown attempts here

 National Library Week

-Day of Libarians
+Day of Librarians

 Library Location Resources